r-nikhil/r-nikhil.github.io/work.md

 * Member of Team Inspired Karters which builds an off-road vehicle for participating in BAJA-SAE(ATV Racing) around the globe.
 * Member of National Service Scheme, Pilani, Incharge of the Computer Literacy Programme for under privileged kids in and around Pilani.

-#### Awards and Achievements

-* Top 0.1% in JEE Mains 2013
-* Best outgoing student award in secondary school for scoring a perfect 10 in CBSE exams.

 #### Education

-* M.Sc Economics and B.E Manufacturing at Birla Institute of Technology and Science Pilani, Pilani Campus graduating May 2018
+* M.Sc Economics and B.E Manufacturing at Birla Institute of Technology and Science Pilani, Pilani Campus graduated 2018
-* Higher Secondary School: Narayana Junior College (M.P & E.V English Medium School), Visakapattinam
-* Secondary School: The Hindu Colony Chellammal Vidyalaya Senior Secondary School, Chennai